mkurath/Github-Editor-New-Repository/docs/class2/module5/lab1.rst

    - labinfo.rst  Contains the text of the top level title in the index
    - module**#**     Think about this as chapters.
 Each chapter has 2 components
     - module**#**.rst   Contains the structure of the top level title in the index
-    - lab1.rst  Contains the text of the top level title in the index
+    - lab1.rst  Contains the text of the top level title in the index **After cloning a document edit this text**

 |image503|